crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 2. Data-bindings are identified *as the template is created*.
 Note that this happens once for every template.
 Paperclip takes each translated template, caches them, and uses the browser's native `cloneNode()` whenever a template is used.
 3. References are identified when translated from the template.

-As it turns out, the method above for generating views is insanely fast - [50k list items in 1 seconds fast](http://requirebin.com/?gist=d9ae1065106891f7d218).
-And paperclip is only getting faster.
+As it turns out, the method above for generating templates is very efficient.
+Essentially, paperclip does the least amount of work necessary to update the DOM since we know where everything is.

+Paperclip will also lazily batch DOM changes together into one update, and run them on requestAnimationFrame.
+This kind of optimization is similar to how layout engines work, and helps prevent unnecessary performance penalties in the browser.

 #### Organization